Is Indian food healthy? Common misconceptions challenged!

 Indian cuisine is one of the most popular yet misunderstood cuisine in the world!
-If you have build your opinion on Indian food based on restaurant and take away visits, then its time to unveil the truth and find for yourself whether Indian food is healthy or not?!
+If you have build your opinion on Indian food based on restaurant and take away meals, then its time to unveil the truth and find for yourself whether Indian food is healthy or not?!

 ‘Healthy’, in my opinion is a subjective term !
 What may work for you may not work for others.